district0x/d0x-libs/README.md

 # d0x-libs: district0x libraries

+**NB** Currently CircleCI is configured to deploy under [is.mad](https://clojars.org/groups/is.mad) to Clojars.
+This is to avoid polluting the district0x namespace while we're doing the transition and polishing the nooks and crannies.

 This is a monorepo holding most of district0x ClojureScript libraries - for browser, server and shared (work with browser and server).

 The goals that guided this approach were: